Tax Incentives—Australian Shipping

 A Regulator Performance Framework was developed in late 2014 to support Australian Government regulators to measure and improve their performance.

-During 1 July 2015–30 June 2016 the Department undertook an assessment of achievement against the Regulator Performance Framework indicators.
+The Department has undertaken an assessment of achievement against the Regulator Performance Framework indicators.
 See the following assessment report for Shipping Tax Incentives.

 - Regulator Self-Assessment–Shipping Tax Incentives PDF: 409 KB